 Who Made Your Jewellery

-Every piece is handcrafted, by Shakti, right here in our beautiful studio boutique in the ancient town of Ashburton in Devon.
+Every piece is handcrafted, by Shakti, right here in our beautiful studio boutique in the ancient town of Ashburton in Devon, United Kingdom.
 Please feel free to come and have a look around the studio and see how she spins her gold into unique artisanal treasures.

 What We Cannot Trace